mohit7705/selflink-mobile/README.md

 - `src/services/api/feed.ts` wraps `/api/v1/feed/home/` and `/api/v1/home/highlights/` so all clients can fetch both the paginated timeline and highlight rail with the same helper.
 - `src/services/api/matrix.ts` fetches `/api/v1/matrix/profile/` and posts to `/api/v1/matrix/sync/` so the SoulMatch/Mentor areas can share the same profile contract as the backend evolves.
 - `src/services/api/media.ts` offers list + CRUD helpers for `/api/v1/media/` and `/api/v1/media/{id}/`, keeping uploads/metadata updates consistent across clients.
+- `src/services/api/mentor.ts` exposes CRUD helpers for `/api/v1/mentor/profile/` so mentor personalization can be managed from mobile or desktop with the same code.
 - `src/components/MetalToast.tsx` and `src/context/ToastContext.tsx` supply metallic toasts used for graceful login/profile error messaging across the app.

 ## Screens & Navigation